Metal Search

 How to Cut Extruded Aluminum

 When it comes to cutting aluminum extrusion, precision is key.
 Start by selecting the right metal cutting blade, which is crucial for a clean cut.
-For straight cuts, measure and mark your aluminum extrusion accurately, then securely clamp it to ensure stability.
+For straight cuts, accurately measure and mark your aluminum extrusion, then securely clamp it to ensure stability.

-Miter cuts, ideal for angled joints in aluminum extrusion, require adjusting the blade angle on your power tools, like circular saws, for precision.
+Miter saw cuts, ideal for angled joints in aluminum extrusion, require adjusting the blade angle on power tools like circular saws for precision.
 Compound cuts are more complex, combining two angles in one cut, and are perfect for intricate designs in aluminum cutting.

-Pro Tip: Choose the right metal cutting blade and carefully measure for precision, whether making straight, miter, or compound cuts in aluminum extrusion.
+Pro Tip: Choose the right metal cutting blade and carefully measure for precision, whether making straight, compound, or miter saw cuts in aluminum extrusion.

 Problems in Cutting Extruded Aluminum

-Cutting extruded aluminum is possible with almost any tool; however, only some tools offer the precision cuts you should aim for.
+Cutting aluminum extrusion is possible with almost any tool; however, only some metal tools offer the precision cuts you should aim for.
 Cutting with a circular saw, chop saw, or band saw can cause the following flaws in the cut.

 Extruded Aluminum Cut Flaws